bucinskasj/bucinskasj.github.io/content/posts/founder-university.md

 Each week has three regular activities:

 - Monday, 6PM PST.
 Mandatory one hour keynote from a topic matter expert
-- Thurday, 6PM PST.
+- Thursday, 6PM PST.
 Optional one hour workshop
 - Weekly update.
 A short form to report your progress over the week

 This cadence is perfect, doesn't take a lot of time, and doesn't distract you from what matters the most -- building your startup.

 Each Monday session has a special topic.
 Starting with talks about one simple sentence, building in public, landing pages, and later going into pitches, fundraising, and the data rooms.

 Thursdays are usually reserved for workshops.
-Here you'll have an opportunity to work direclty with other founders on the topic that was discussed earlier in the week.
+Here you'll have an opportunity to work directly with other founders on the topic that was discussed earlier in the week.
 So if on Monday there was a presentation about landing pages, then on Thursday expect an opportunity to roast each others landings and get some valuable feedback.

 Personally, I found Thursday sessions to be the most valuable part of FU because it's one thing to get directions from an expert who "made it" and it's completely another thing to get into the weeds with a fellow founder who is going through the same journey as you.
 Their experience is still fresh; they are aware of the constraints, pressures and are still going through that messy middle.
 This is also where you'll have a chance to make new connections that, in the future, might help you land that new client, investor, or a new hire.